 Stowe House was included on the 2002 and 2004 World Monuments Watch, whereupon it received funding for extensive conservation.
 The Robert W. Wilson Challenge to Conserve Our Heritage supported the restoration of multiple spaces in Stowe House, including the central Marble Saloon and the library.
 The repair of decorative treatments in the Music Room, the Egyptian Hall, the North Hall, the Dining Room, and the East Corridor and Staircase was also supported.
 The Paul Mellon Estate supported the conservation of the State Music Room, one of the finest late-eighteenth-century spaces in Britain, as well as a skills training program that took place at the site.
 In 2013 two eighteenth-century lead lions returned to their original location at the southern entrance to the house after a long-term lease deal brokered with Blackpool, the city that had acquired the statues decades earlier in a 1921 auction.
 The return of the lions and the installation of some 30 spun copper urns marked the completion of exterior restoration work at Stowe.

 In 2015, a visitor welcome area and interpretation center opened to the public at Stowe House.
-Interior restoration work is scheduled for completion in late 2016.
+Interior restoration work was completed in late 2016.